 A visit to tasting room at the winery named for the star of Perry Mason and Ironside, before it shut its doors

 I remember the Perry Mason television series.
 I was quite young when it originally aired from 1957 to 1965 and it may be reruns I remember.
 I also remember the Ironside television series which ran from 1967 to 1975.
 Both shows were favourites of my parents and both starred actor Raymond Burr.
-On a recent trip to California’s Sonoma County I discovered there was a Raymond Burr winery.
+On a 2016 trip to California’s Sonoma County I discovered there was a Raymond Burr winery.
 I had to visit.

 Raymond Burr was born in British Columbia, Canada, but moved to California with his mother when he was eight years old.
 He and Robert Benevides met as actors on the Perry Mason series.
 In addition to working in television together, they cultivated orchids, registering over 250 hybrids named after Raymond’s friends, and bought and managed an island in Fiji where they raised cattle and coconuts.
 And they started a winery in Dry Creek Valley near Healdsburg in Sonoma County.